usfca-economics/MS_Econ/README.md

-# MS_Econ
-Master of Science in Applied Economics repository
+## Master of Science in Applied Economics